 Some sponsors may be overzealous or even overbearing with their communication and advice.
 It could be a power issue; it could be a reflection of how much they care.
 If you feel like your sponsor is stepping too much into your life to the point of being unhealthy (as opposed your resistance to confrontation), communicate this discomfort to your sponsor or considering changing sponsors.

-Remember That Your Sponsor Is Human Too
+Remember: Your Sponsor Is Human, Too

-There is a possibility your sponsor may relapse, which may require you to choose another sponsor for your own health and safety.
+There is a possibility that your sponsor may relapse, which may require you to choose another sponsor for your own health and safety.
 With a new sponsor, you may try to help your former sponsor and get him back into treatment, but do not risk falling into a relapse yourself if the situation becomes too extreme or triggering for you.

 Another point to understand is that your sponsor isn’t perfect.
-Maybe the relationship is better left at being friends than looking to him as a guide.
+Maybe the relationship is better left at being friends than looking to person as a guide.
 Maybe your philosophies don’t match and aren’t beneficial to your happiness.
 Choose a sponsor who can help you grow, not hold you back.

 Free Yourself from Alcohol or Drugs — Call the Palm Beach Institute Today

 There are many ways to achieve long-lasting sobriety.
-While some individuals have had great success in twelve-step groups like Alcoholics Anonymous and Narcotics Anonymous, others preferred enrolling in an inpatient or outpatient program at an addiction recovery facility.
-If you or someone you love would benefit from learning more about the recovery options that are available, the Palm Beach Institute is here to help.
+While some individuals have had great success in 12-step groups like Alcoholics Anonymous and Narcotics Anonymous, others preferred enrolling in an inpatient or outpatient program at an addiction recovery facility.
+If you or someone you love would benefit from learning more about the recovery options that are available, The Palm Beach Institute is here to help.
 Call us now for a free consultation and assessment.
 Don’t become another casualty of addiction; begin a life of health and happiness with just a single phone call.